rediacc/www/src/content/docs/en/cli/api-reference/list.md

 - User must be authenticated with a valid token
 - Token must be active and not expired
-- User must belong to a company
+- User must belong to an organization
-- Only regions within your company are visible
+- Only regions within your organization are visible
 - Administrators can see full vault data for all regions
 - Non-administrators cannot see sensitive vault data
 - Bridge count is shown for each region